KJKan/mcfarland/Tutorial.md

 # Preparation

-Let's clear our workspace first (only run this line if you really want that)
+Let's clear our workspace first (run this line only if you really want that)

 ```{r}
 # clear work space, not run